editsons/ps5controllermouse/README.md

 - Windows (Tested on windows 10.
 Should run on windows 7 and higher.)

 # Bugs to fix
-- Clicking on the virtual keyboard is not recognized.
+- Clicking on the virtual keyboard does not get recognized.